ED Doctor Near Silver Spring, MD

 Contact Us For Services

-With time, men's blood flow decreases, sensitivity isn't what it once was, and blood vessels start to get thinner or even partially or fully blocked.
+With time, men’s blood flow decreases, sensitivity isn’t what it once was, and blood vessels start to get thinner.
 With GAINSWave, high-frequency, low-intensity shockwaves rejuvenate areas of the penis that have suffered with age.
 For instance, micro plaques are removed, new blood vessels form, and blood flow increases.
 According to several clinical studies, enhanced blood flow from GAINSWave translates to more sustainable, rigid erections in 75% of men.
+For males who have struck out countless times looking for an “ED doctor Near” online, these stats are exciting.

 Proactive Wellness Centers’ GAINSWave treatments feature: